brotatotes/bht-automation/bht gen 3/Philippians/Chapter 1/Philippians 1 8 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:39:06
+- Timestamp: 12-19-2023 13:53:05
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 87
-- BHT Commentary Usage: 46.15%
+- BHT Commentary Usage: 51.92%
-- BHT Quality Score: 2.577162451160989
+- BHT Quality Score: 2.423471131156088
-- Generate Attempts: 5 / 5
+- Generate Attempts: 4 / 5
 - ChatGPT injected words (52):
-	['a', 'affection', 'all', 'and', 'are', 'based', 'bowels', 'but', 'by', 'christ', 'deep', 'devotion', 'driven', 'dwelling', 'feelings', 'for', 'heart', 'heartfelt', 'him', 'his', 'in', 'is', 'it', 'jesus', 'love', 'mercies', 'merely', 'moving', 'natural', 'not', 'of', 'on', 'originates', 'own', 'paul', 'philippians', 'portion', 'real', 'rooted', 's', 'spiritual', 'tender', 'that', 'the', 'this', 'to', 'united', 'very', 'which', 'who', 'within', 'yearns']
+	['a', 'affection', 'all', 'and', 'appeal', 'are', 'as', 'but', 'can', 'christ', 'desire', 'devotedness', 'for', 'from', 'god', 'heart', 'him', 'his', 'i', 'in', 'is', 'it', 'jesus', 'lives', 'love', 'merely', 'moved', 'my', 'natural', 'not', 'of', 'own', 'paul', 'portion', 'real', 's', 'solemnly', 'spiritual', 'that', 'the', 'therefore', 'to', 'truth', 'united', 'welfare', 'which', 'who', 'witness', 'yearning', 'yearns', 'you', 'your']
-- ChatGPT injected words (significant words only) (28):
+- ChatGPT injected words (significant words only) (25):
-	['affection', 'based', 'bowels', 'christ', 'deep', 'devotion', 'driven', 'dwelling', 'feelings', 'heart', 'heartfelt', 'jesus', 'love', 'mercies', 'merely', 'moving', 'natural', 'originates', 'paul', 'philippians', 'portion', 'real', 'rooted', 's', 'spiritual', 'tender', 'united', 'yearns']
+	['affection', 'appeal', 'christ', 'desire', 'devotedness', 'god', 'heart', 'jesus', 'lives', 'love', 'merely', 'moved', 'natural', 'paul', 'portion', 'real', 's', 'solemnly', 'spiritual', 'truth', 'united', 'welfare', 'witness', 'yearning', 'yearns']

 ### Logs
-- Attempt 1 BHT: In this verse, the apostle Paul expresses his deep longing and affection for the Philippians, but it is not merely his own love that moves him.
-Instead, it is the love of Christ dwelling within him that yearns for them.
-Paul's love is a reflection of the great love that Christ has for all believers.
-Paul emphasizes that his love for the Philippians is not based on natural affection, but on his devotion to Christ.
-It is in the very heart of Jesus Christ that Paul's longing originates.
-This heartfelt love is not a sentimental emotion, but a genuine expression of Christ's love for his people.
+- Attempt 1 BHT: My yearning love to you is not merely from natural affection, but from devotedness to Christ Jesus.
+It is not Paul that lives, but Christ Jesus, and therefore I am moved not in my own heart, but in the heart of Christ Jesus.
+All real spiritual love is but a portion of His great love, and it yearns in all who are vitally united to Him.
+Like a goad, Christ opens His bowels to cherish mutual affection between us, and through Him, I long for you with the same tenderness and strength.
+And as God is my witness, I can solemnly appeal to Him for the truth of my affection and desire for your welfare.
-- 🔄 Philippians 1:8 (attempt 1, 109 words, 40.74% quotes quality score: 2.3894064302722144, V2 normalized quality score: 70.79, commentator tiers 1-3: 41.38%, 22.62%, 36.0%)
+- 🔄 Philippians 1:8 (attempt 1, 115 words, 47.76% quotes quality score: 2.3478257282158355, V2 normalized quality score: 69.41, commentator tiers 1-3: 35.36%, 29.64%, 35.01%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In Paul, it is not Paul that lives, but Christ Jesus.
-Paul is moved by the love of Christ dwelling within him, which yearns for the Philippians.
-This longing is not merely based on natural affection, but on devotedness to Christ.
-Paul's love is a reflection of the great love wherewith Christ hath loved us.
-It is in the very heart of Jesus Christ that Paul's deep affection originates.
-His love is a genuine expression of Christ's love for believers.
+- Attempt 2 BHT: My yearning love to you is not merely from natural affection, but from devotedness to Christ Jesus.
+All real spiritual love is but a portion of Christ's love which yearns in all who are united to Him.
+It is not Paul, but Jesus Christ who lives in Paul, and therefore Paul is moved in the bowels of Jesus Christ.
+Like a goad, Christ opens His bowels to cherish mutual affection between us, and through Him, I long for you with the same tenderness and strength.
+And as God is my witness, I can solemnly appeal to Him for the truth of my affection and desire for your welfare.
-- 🔄 Philippians 1:8 (attempt 2, 83 words, 42.55% quotes quality score: 2.383249685730168, V2 normalized quality score: 70.58, commentator tiers 1-3: 43.15%, 20.66%, 36.19%)
+- 🔄 Philippians 1:8 (attempt 2, 109 words, 47.62% quotes quality score: 2.360267606200969, V2 normalized quality score: 69.82, commentator tiers 1-3: 36.14%, 28.05%, 35.81%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 3 BHT: In Paul, it is not Paul that lives, but Christ Jesus: therefore Paul's yearning love to the Philippians is not merely from natural affection, but from devotedness to Christ Jesus.
-This deep longing is a reflection of the great love wherewith Christ hath loved us.
+- Attempt 3 BHT: In Paul, it is not Paul that lives, but Christ Jesus: therefore Paul is moved, not in his own heart, but in that of Christ Jesus.
+My yearning love to you is not merely from natural affection, but from devotedness to Christ Jesus.
+All real spiritual love is but a portion of the great love wherewith He hath loved us.
 Love lives and yearns in all who are vitally united to Him.
-It is not Paul, but Jesus Christ who lives in Paul, and it is in the tender mercies, the very heart of Christ, that his affection for the Philippians originates.
+And as God is my witness, I can solemnly appeal to Him for the truth of my affection and desire for your welfare.
-- 🔄 Philippians 1:8 (attempt 3, 88 words, 45.83% quotes quality score: 2.3845204819336, V2 normalized quality score: 70.63, commentator tiers 1-3: 43.93%, 20.8%, 35.27%)
+- 🔄 Philippians 1:8 (attempt 3, 95 words, 49.12% quotes quality score: 2.2820082662830385, V2 normalized quality score: 67.22, commentator tiers 1-3: 39.42%, 27.88%, 32.7%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: Paul's love for the Philippians is not driven by his own heart, but by Christ Jesus dwelling within him.
-This real spiritual love is a portion of Christ's love, which yearns in all who are united to Him.
-Paul's deep affection for the Philippians is not merely based on natural feelings, but is rooted in his devotion to Christ.
-It is in the very heart of Jesus Christ that this heartfelt love originates, moving Paul in the tender mercies and bowels of Jesus Christ.
-- 🔄 Philippians 1:8 (attempt 4, 87 words, 46.15% quotes quality score: 2.577162451160989, V2 normalized quality score: 77.03, commentator tiers 1-3: 41.63%, 22.35%, 36.02%)
-	- BHT WAS OVER 80 WORDS!
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Paul's longing and affection for the Philippians is not driven by his own heart, but by Christ Jesus living within him.
-This genuine love is part of Christ's love that yearns in all who are united to Him.
-Paul's deep affection for the Philippians is not based on natural emotions, but on his devotion to Christ.
-It is in Jesus Christ that this heartfelt love originates, moving Paul in the tender mercies and bowels of Christ.
-- 🔄 Philippians 1:8 (attempt 5, 79 words, 46.81% quotes quality score: 2.5475411205874225, V2 normalized quality score: 76.05, commentator tiers 1-3: 41.22%, 21.84%, 36.95%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- ✅ Philippians 1:8 bht prompt v0.7 (87 words, 46.15% quotes)
+- ✅ Philippians 1:8 bht prompt v0.8 (87 words, 51.92% quotes)
-- quality score: 2.577162451160989, V2 normalized quality score: 77.03, commentator tiers 1-3: 41.63%, 22.35%, 36.02%)
+- quality score: 2.423471131156088, V2 normalized quality score: 71.92, commentator tiers 1-3: 38.14%, 27.91%, 33.95%)